Do you overwrite each other's changes when you modify CAD drawings on SharePoint?

 A firewall vendor typically offers VPN without an always-on feature.
 Always-on VPN requires more infrastructure components such as identity servers, authentication servers, compatible clients OS, etc. However, most modern cloud applications are always-on, allowing offline access to files and folders and storing files on a local device before synchronizing them with online servers.

-Accessing file servers is hardly high-performance because when a VPN serves as an enabler, file access is via the SMB/CIFS protocol.
+Accessing file servers is hardly high-performance, because when a VPN serves as an enabler, file access is done via the SMB/CIFS protocol.
 First of all, the SMB protocol is not a data streaming protocol with many requests and responses.
 If we can switch to HTTP streaming for file transfer, performance will improve.
 Second, HTTP-based file transfer traffic can take advantage of a global content delivery network, so HTTP is faster for cross-continent transfer.

-Remote access to file shares via a drive letter on Windows and a mounted volume on Mac
+Remote access to file shares via a drive letter on Windows and a mounted volume on Mac.

 Minimize storage and bandwidth consumption by automatically synchronizing and caching only the files you need.